-In the midst of all of the holiday excitement, don’t forget tax season is just around the corner.
-There’s still time to make a few year-end adjustments to your finances that could save you money on tax filing day.
+In the midst of all the holiday excitement, don’t forget tax season is just around the corner.
+If you’re wondering how to reduce your taxable income at the end of the year, here’s what you need to know to possibly owe less on filing day.

 Contribute to retirement accounts

 Retirement could be a year away or more, but it’s always good to contribute to your plan.
-That’s because maxing out your 401(k) and IRA contributions may help reduce your tax bill and help you reach longer term goals.
+That’s because maxing out your 401(k) and Individual Retirement Account (IRA) contributions may help reduce your tax bill and help you reach longer term goals.

-If you’re under that cap and your finances allow, go ahead and bump up those contributions to get as close to the maximum contribution limit set by the IRS.
+The IRS sets annual maximum 401(k) contribution limits as well as contribution limits for your IRA.
+If you’re under that cap and your finances allow, go ahead and bump up those contributions to get close to the maximum limit set by the IRS.

 Help a charity and help yourself